-BHA will mail a "Notice of Final Decision" including the hearing officer's report, to the participant and their representative.
+If BHA determines that it will not be bound by the decision of the Hearing Officer, BHA will mail a "Notice of Final Decision" including a copy of the hearing officer's report, to the participant and their representative.
 Two copies of this Notice will be sent by first-class mail, postage pre-paid including one via certified mail.
 The participant will be mailed the original "Notice of Final Decision".
 A copy of the "Notice of Final Decision" along with the certified mail receipt notice will be maintained in BHA's file.